kubeflow/fairing/README.md

 - **full_notebook:** Runs a full notebook as-is, including bash scripts or non-Python code.

-The **builder**  defines how and where a container image is built.
+The **builder** defines how Kubeflow Fairing will build the container image for your training job, and location of the container registry to store the container image in.
 There are different strategies that will make sense for different environments and use cases.

 - **append:** Creates a Dockerfile by appending the your code as a new layer on an existing docker image.
 This builder requires less to time